-The Nikon D90 and the Pentax K-1 II are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and February 2018.
+The Nikon D90 and the Pentax K-1 II are two enthusiast cameras that were officially introduced, respectively, in August 2008 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D90) and a full frame (K-1 II) sensor.
-The Nikon has a resolution of 12.2 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 12.2 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D90 vs Pentax K-1 II

-The physical size and weight of the Nikon D90 and the Pentax K-1 II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D90 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D90 and the Pentax K-1 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D90 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (11 percent) than the Nikon D90.
 Moreover, the K-1 II is substantially heavier (44 percent) than the D90.
 It is noteworthy in this context that the K-1 II is splash and dust-proof, while the D90 does not feature any corresponding weather-sealing.